 b.
 The College may also certify veterinarians who have passed the College's examinations, which they were allowed to sit as judged to be internationally recognised in the College's field, by the Credentials Committee and the Board.
-Applicants must be licensed to practise or eligible to be licensed to practice in a European country, although they may be relieved of this requirement in exceptional cases.
+Applicants must be licensed to practise or eligible to be licensed to practice in a European country, although they may be relieved of this requirement in exceptional cases, after validation by the Board.